-On this site I now have made available on two separate pages (see links above) via links and/or pdf’s my scholarly and public intellectual activities and writing on two general topics:
+On this site I now have made available on four separate pages (see links above) via links and/or pdf’s my scholarly and public intellectual activities and writing on five general topics:

 1. Writing on War = the human experience of war and violence and their effects on human societies, social groups and individual human beings;

 2. Dylanology = the songs of Bob Dylan within the long tradition (from Homer onward) of poems set to music as ways human beings communicate often otherwise ineffable ideas and feelings about what it is to be human.

 3. Editorials and Feature Articles = over three hundred pieces spanning more than two decades and published across newspapers and journals like the Austin American-Statesman, Times Higher Education, Athenaeum Review.
 The subject matter is vast.
 Often responding to current events, they address issues within the University of Texas and academia in general and on broader happenings in the United States like presidential elections and the War in Iraq.

 4. Poetry = meditations on ancient and modern subjects, from the Trojan war to covid-19